rkonoplev/dniester/docs/en/MODERN_MIGRATION_GUIDE.md

 # Modern Guide to Migrating Data from Drupal 6

-> **🎯 Goal:** To quickly set up the project from scratch, using data from the original Drupal 6 dump,
+> **Goal:** To quickly set up the project from scratch, using data from the original Drupal 6 dump,
 > with a modern architecture based on **Flyway** automated migrations.

 ---